zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection-gb.md

 Estimated Lab Time: 5 minutes

-### Before You Begin

-To successfully complete this lab, you must have:

-* An on premise or Marketplace Oracle GoldenGate instance running
-* The URL and log in credentials for the Oracle GoldenGate Service Manager
-* The log in credentials for the OCI GoldenGate Deployment Console

 ### Objectives

 In this lab, you will:
 * Download the root certificate for Oracle Cloud Infrastructure from your web browser to your local machine
 * Add the certificate to your Oracle GoldenGate wallet
 * Create a credential on Oracle GoldenGate to connect to OCI GoldenGate

+### Prerequisites

+To successfully complete this lab, you must have:

+* An on premise or Marketplace Oracle GoldenGate instance running
+* The URL and log in credentials for the Oracle GoldenGate Service Manager
+* The log in credentials for the OCI GoldenGate Deployment Console

 ## **STEP 1A**: Using Chrome to Download the Root Certificate